What to expect during your interview and onboarding at Bancroft

-In-Person Interview – If you qualify based on your phone screening, you will be scheduled to interview with the hiring manager.
+If you qualify based on your phone screening, you will be scheduled to interview with the hiring manager either in person or video.
 Here you will learn more about the day-to-day of the job and expectations.
-You’ll have a chance to talk in more detail about questions you have and get a feel for the program in which you’d be working and the people you’d be working with.
+You’ll have a chance to talk in more detail about questions you have and get a feel for the program in which you’d be working and the staff you’d be working with.

-Observation – Depending on the role, a second round of interviews may be required in order for you to spend more time observing the team at work, so that you have a better idea of the role.
-Your recruiter will work directly with you to schedule any follow up interviews.
+Depending on the role, a second round of interviews may be required in order for you to spend more time observing the team at work, so that you have a better idea of the role.
+Your recruiter will work directly with you to schedule any follow-up interviews.

-NSO – New Staff Orientation is your bootcamp of sorts to make sure you have all the information you need to start your job successfully.
+New Staff Orientation is your boot camp of sorts to make sure you have all the information you need to start your job successfully.
 You’ll learn more about Bancroft, our Core Values and policies as well as trainings important to your particular role, such as CPR certifications.
-NSO is typically one week from 8am - 5pm at our training facility in Cherry Hill, NJ (corporate employees need only attend day one of NSO).
+NSO is typically one week at our training facility in Cherry Hill, NJ (corporate employees need only attend day one of NSO).

-On-the-job-training – Each Bancroft program has specific on the job training that includes shadowing, special training sessions and online modules to complete.
+Each Bancroft program has specific on-the-job training that includes shadowing, special training sessions and online modules to complete.
 This typically lasts for 3-6 weeks, with additional and ongoing trainings with your colleagues throughout the year.

-We know that starting a new job can be overwhelming.
 We encourage our employees to take note of their Human Resources Business Partner (HRBP), a special advocate assigned to help you with any questions you have about your job and benefits.
-You can call or meet with this person throughout your time at Bancroft and all of your conversations are completely confidential.
-You will also be supported by your manager and co-workers, who will be there for you day in and day out – your new team!